henriqueh146/rails-contacts/Tasks.md

 - [X] Break down the app in smaller tasks.

 ## Task 2: Create the database
-- [ ] Create the database model.
+- [X] Create the database model.
-- [ ] Implement database in SQLite.
+- [X] Migrate database with its restrictions

 ## Task 3: Implement the Contacts registration
 - [ ] Implement the database access.